Damn good and damn cheap rarely go together, especially these days, but in this tequila it does !

 As a sidebar the parent company supports the environment and ecology issues such as helping the Mexican Wolf and its habitat among other worthy causes.It also does not use GMO or cloned agaves.

 Double distilled – all tequilas are – the difference here is they use traditional alembics (somewhat generically and less romantically known as type of pot still) cognac stills This is the youngest expression of this particular line.
 The others older releases being in order of age, Lunazul Reposado and Lunazul Anejo.
+There is also a filtered ( read plata or white Anejo (which makes it a bit of a hybrid with no specific classification beyond the Anejo age classification called Lunazul Primero.
 All of the Agaves are 7-9 years old so they are nicely mature and possess terrior in a nice understated way.

 Appearance: Crystal clear body, On swirling, it leaves a very light coating on the glass with very long legs forming.

 First Impression: Apples, citrus roasted peppers and almonds, vanilla , fruitier smell than most highland tequilas, more of a fruiter lowland tequila, but nicely restrained version thereof.